 Cape Point, the Southernmost tip of South Africa.
 The ocean spray flies dozens of feet in the air as it strikes the rocks along the shore.
 Though you can’t see in this photo, Cape Point is a major tourist attraction with cars, buses, and bikes moving in and out.
 If crowds make you crazy, you might want to skip this.

 Baboons are a fact of life in the Cape Town area.
 They are fascinating to watch but be careful.
-They have 3-inch incisors and if they think you have food they can walk right up and take it out of your hand.
+They have 3-inch incisors and if they think you have food they will walk right up and take it out of your hand.
 If they feel frustrated or threatened they’ll bite and you really won’t enjoy that.
-We saw this large male sitting on a street sign just north of Cape Point checking out the cars and having a good yawn.

-Scorched bushes and barren hills high above the Cape Town area are all that remain after a terrible brush fire that broke out a few weeks before my arrival.
+Scorched bushes and barren hills high above the Cape Town area are all that remain after a terrible brush fire.
 Beginning in high in the hills of Muizenberg, the fire moved west towards Hout Bay.
 It was the worst fire in 15 years and lasted for days, destroying countless acres of terrain.

 Had to do it: Table mountain selfie near the end of our road trip.

-A large tanker floats under the setting sun and brings our lovely road trip to a close.
+A large tanker floats under the setting sun and brings our lovely Cape Town road trip to a close.